godhelpjun/mk-sql-data/DO-DELETE-FROM.md

 ## Explanation

-DO DELETE FROM writes a SQL DELETE to the SQL File and an optional WHERE clause, which was defined with [[DELETE FOR ..
-IS]] .
+DO DELETE FROM writes a SQL DELETE to the SQL File and an optional WHERE clause, which was defined with [[DELETE CLAUSE FOR]] .

 ## Syntax: